Review & Rating

 "…because of its limited productivity compared with our other production facilities.
 It was not in a position to attain the level of efficacy of its sister facilities within the Grohe Group, meaning that it unfortunately didn't meet our growth strategy requirements."— which is corporate-speak for "it's cheaper to manufacture in Mexico."

-Grohe left behind its 300 veteran Canadian workers, and it will take a while to train a rookie Mexican workforce, so not only will production be down, but the quality of Grohe's Mexican faucets will be suspect for quite a while.
+Grohe left behind its 300 veteran Canadian workers, and it will take a while to train a fledgling Mexican workforce, so not only will production be down, but the quality of Grohe's Mexican faucets will be suspect for quite a while.
 Eventually, however, this plant is expected to become Grohe's main source for faucets sold in the U.S. and Canada.

 In addition to manufacturing faucets in its own facilities, Grohe buys finished faucets, in the box and ready to sell from outside contract factories in Asia and Mexico, including: